-The energy costs of a heat pump can be lower than those of other heating systems, particularly electric or oil heating systems.
+The energy costs of a heat pump can be lower than those of other heating systems, particularly of an electric system.

 However, the relative savings will depend on whether you are currently using electricity, oil, propane or natural gas, and on the relative costs of different energy sources in your area.
 By running a heat pump, you will use less gas or oil, but more electricity.
-If you live in an area where electricity is expensive, your operating costs may be higher.
-Depending on these factors, the payback period for investment in an air-source heat pump rather than a central air conditioner could be anywhere from two to seven years.
-Later in this booklet, heating energy cost comparisons between air-source and ground-source heat pumps and electric and oil heating systems will be made.
+If you live in an area where electricity is expensive, or fuel is relatively inexpensive, your operating costs may be higher.
+Depending on these factors, the payback period for investment in an air-source heat pump could be anywhere from a few years to a decade or more.
+Later in this booklet, heating energy cost comparisons between air-source and ground-source heat pumps and an electric heating systems will be made.